 Include the exact phrase that appears in the image to make the email message obvious.
 The safe bet is to also have important information in the Alt text, that doesn’t appear in the image.

 GAP includes the most noteworthy part from the image in their Alt text to grab the subscriber’s attention on the discount offer even when the images are turned off.

 4. Don’t ‘COPY and PASTE’ image captions

+One of the most important alt text for images best practices is accessibility.
 Screen readers and display read the captions even for blocked images.
 Your Alt text should offer additional information that’s not conveyed through the caption.

 5. Count on context

 Just like your image and content should be relevant to each other, your Alt text also should consider context.
 You should contemplate on the information the reader is likely to get from the surrounding content and then write an Alt text that goes with it.

 Topman includes straightforward Alt text and makes the email purpose clear in the first glimpse itself.

 Let’s get a bit technical now!
 When you use Alt attribute in the HTML code of your email campaign, it uses double quotes to define the beginning and end of your Alt text.
 If you use quotes again, it will lead to broken HTML.

 Write ‘Decorative image’ as Alt text if the image is just for email ornamentation.
 That would enable quicker email scanning for the subscriber.